cyberlytics/awesome-basics/README.md

   - **[Death March](https://www.amazon.de/dp/013143635X/)** von Edward Yourdon (Yourdon's definition: "Quite simply, a death march project is one whose 'project parameters' exceed the norm by at least 50 percent.")
 - Personas: **[The Inmates are Running the Asylum](https://www.amazon.de/dp/0672316498/)** (1999) von Alan Cooper
 - Statistik: **[Risiko](https://www.amazon.de/dp/3570554422/)** (2013) von Gerd Gigerenzer
+- Wissenschaftskommunikation: **[The Demon-Haunted World: Science as a Candle in the Dark](www.amazon.de/dp/0345409469/)** (1995) von Carl Sagan ("science is not just a body of knowledge, but is a way of thinking").
 - From Amazon to AWS: **[Stevey's Google Platforms Rant](https://gist.github.com/chitchcock/1281611)**

 ## Master-Level